Log-concave Density Estimation with Independent Components: Introduction

 Here, we study the subfamily of log-concave densities on $\bR^d$ obtained by transforming product densities through orthogonal maps.
 These correspond to random vectors whose coordinates become independent post some orthogonal transformation.
 The most similar family to ours was considered by \citet{samworth2012independent}, who study the class of log-concave densities of random vectors whose coordinates become independent after a linear transformation (rather than just an orthogonal transformation).
 They show that the projection (in a Kullback-Leibler (KL) sense) of a (not necessarily log-concave) distribution satisfying the above independent components property, to the set of log-concave distributions, still satisfies the independent components property with the same linear transformation.
 They also provide a method to perform density estimation in this setting, although their algorithm does not guarantee convergence to a global optimum.
 On the statistical front, they prove consistency; to the best of our knowledge however, finite sample rates have not yet been established in this setting.
-By simplifying the model here, we are able to provide a very fast algorithm together with sample complexity upper bounds that do not grow exponentially with the dimension.
+By simplifying the model here, we are able to provide a very fast algorithm together with sample complexity upper bounds {displaying univariate rates}.

-Towards applicability to real data for tasks such as clustering, we show that our estimator can be used in conjunction with the Expectation-Maximization (EM) algorithm \cite{dempster1977maximum} to estimate mixtures of densities from our subfamily -- this is a nonparametric generalization of Gaussian mixtures.
+Towards applicability to real data for tasks such as clustering, we show that our estimator can be used in conjunction with the Expectation-Maximization (EM) algorithm \cite{dempster1977maximum} to estimate mixtures of densities from our subfamily -- this is a {semiparametric} generalization of Gaussian mixtures.
 A similar application was proposed in \citet{cule2010maximum}, where they show that mixtures of general log-concave densities can work better than Gaussian mixtures.
 However, estimating a mixture of general log-concave densities can be very costly, particularly in higher dimensions.
 Plugging our proposed estimator instead, into the EM algorithm, yields a much faster computation.